 As a general rule, we typically tell team members to expect to have access to the internet every other week.
 However, it could be more or less often depending on the exact location.
 Team members should ask about this during the application and interview process in order to set good expectations for their specific trip.
 In some IMMERSION locations, team members will be completely off the grid for weeks at a time.
 In other locations, they may be able to get online daily.

 Will I receive updates from EM throughout the trip?

 In regards to travel, we encourage you to go by the mantra that "no news is good news."
-Our staff will be in communication with the team and inform you if there is an emergency, but otherwise you will not receive updates about delays, flight changes, arrival times, etc. Please trust that our staff have the resources to assist team members if they encounter any issues and we will make sure they get to their final destination.
-We have encouraged all team members to keep friends & family in the loop, but please know that in some locations their message to you may not be immediate.
-Again, this is not necessarily a cause for concern.
-They are in good hands, but simply have limited communication access.
-We encourage all family and friends to "Like" EM on Facebook and keep an eye out for posts on the Immersion Blog as a way of receiving periodic updates throughout the trip!
+Our staff will be in communication with the team and inform you if there is an emergency, but otherwise, you will not receive updates about delays, flight changes, arrival times, etc. We ask all team members to keep friends and family in the loop, but please know that in some locations their updates to you may not be immediate or frequent.
+We encourage all family and friends to "Like" EM on Facebook and keep an eye out for posts on the IMMERSION Blog as a way of receiving periodic updates throughout the trip!